There was a time when you were great. It was when you were a little kid.

 When you were a kid, you were great but you were powerless.
 Now you are an adult and you have all the power you need.
 The qualities you need are already there, suppressed and hidden somewhere inside your brain.

-Unleash all these qualities you already have, and I guarantee that you will be a great man.
+Unleash all these qualities you already have, be like when you were a kid in the above 10 ways, and you’ll be a great man.